JakeMal-AGGP/JakeMal-AGGP.github.io/index.md

 ### List of things that can go into my portfolio:

-*   Item Capstone Project
+*   Capstone Project
-*   Item Trials of Purgatory Project
+*   Trials of Purgatory Project
-*   Item AR Project
+*   AR Project
-*   Item VR Project
+*   VR Project
-*	Item Monogame Tank Project
+*	Monogame Tank Project